Bill Lockyer: 1984 "hate crimes" legislation

 In 1984, Lockyer sponsored the State's first "hate crimes" legislation which, as later amended, provided that "no person...shall by force or threat of force, willfully injure, intimidate, interfere with, oppress, or threaten any other person in the free exercise or enjoyment of any right or privilege secured to him or her by the Constitution or laws of this state or by the Constitution or laws of the United States because of the other person's race, color, religion, ancestry, national origin, disability, gender, or sexual orientation, or because he or she perceives that the other person has one or more of those characteristics."
-Later, as Attorney General, Lockyer was responsible for coordinating enforcement of this statute by local law enforcement.
+Later, as Attorney General, Lockyer coordinated enforcement of this statute with local law enforcement.